TheKliko/klikos-modloader/readme.md

 - Get more people into modding
 - Make mods more accessible for everyone
 - Get more experience in Python
+    - Code formatting
+    - User Interface
     - Making API calls
-    - User Interface
     - Error handling
-    - a
-- Get more experience in web development
+- Get experience in web development by adding a website
-    - Making a website
+    - Designing a home page
+    - Documentation
+    - etc